F u n A r o u n d b o s t o n

 Boston Symphony Orchestra.
 Whether you're interested in the regular BSO season, the Boston Pops, or Tanglewood (the BSO's summer home) there are numerous world class concerts to choose from!
-You can reach them at 617-266-1492.
+BSO.org or you can reach them at 617-266-1492.

 Jordan Hall.
 Just one block from Symphony Hall is another world class concert hall with great acoustics!
-Located inside the New England Conservatory this is a beautiful hall that was recently renovated.
+Located inside the New England Conservatory this is a beautiful hall that has been beautifully renovated.

 Boston Celebrity Series.
 Offers a mix of world class concerts and dance performances.
 Info at 617-482-2595.

 Boston Early Music Festival.
 They feature both concerts and baroque opera—as well as holding their annual summer festival.
 A must for early music aficionados!
 Info at 617-661-1812.